|Royal Inca : 7D||09/13/2018||09/19/2018||Book now|

 An early morning scenic bus ride will take us to the starting point of our hike at Km 82.
 From here we will follow an easy path along the Urubamba River towards the first archaeological site at Llaqtapata (2650 meters / 8,750 feet).
 After a short rest, we will continue to the Cusichaca valley, where we will enjoy a delicious lunch.
 In the afternoon we will follow the course of the Cusichaca creek on a gentle climb to our first camp at the village of Huayllabamba (3000 meters / 9,900 feet).

-After an early breakfast we will start the long and steep climb up to Warmiwañusca Pass (4200 meters / 13,900 feet), which is the highest point of the Inca Trail.
-The ascent takes us through different ecological zones and a variety of flora and fauna, including endemic bird species.
-From the pass there is a fine view of the second pass and the ruins of Runcuracay.
+After an early breakfast, we will start the long and steep climb up to Warmiwañusca Pass (4200 meters / 13,900 feet), which is the highest point of the Inca Trail.
+The ascent takes us through different ecological zones and a variety of flora and fauna, including endemic bird species, can be observed.
+From the pass, there is a fine view of the second pass and the ruins of Runcuracay.
 We will reach our next camp in the valley in the afternoon, after a descent of approximately two hours.
-On a clear day the camp offers fantastic views of the glaciers of Mount Veronica.
+On a clear day, the camp offers fantastic views of the glaciers of Mount Veronica.

-After breakfast we will say goodbye to our Quechua porters and continue our hike through the high cloud forest with its diverse flora and fauna towards the famous Sun Gate, or Intipunku.
-From here we will have a fine view of the Lost City of the Incas: legendary Machu Picchu (2400 meters / 8,000 feet).
-Sunrise from here is a magical experience, with Machu Picchu in the foreground.
-Arriving at the ruins, we will explore the site in the company of our knowledgeable guide, and you will also have time to wander around Machu Picchu independently, before we descend to the small town of Aguas Calientes.
-Here you will have time to relax: the natural hot springs are an excellent option, or you may simply opt to stroll around the town and enjoy watching life go on around you.
+After breakfast, we will say goodbye to our Quechua porters and continue our hike through the high cloud forest with its diverse flora and fauna towards the famous Sun Gate, or Intipunku.
+From here, we will have a fine view of the Lost City of the Incas: legendary Machu Picchu (2400 meters / 8,000 feet).
+The early morning light here is a magical experience, with Machu Picchu in the foreground.
+Arriving at the ruins, we will explore the site in the company of our knowledgeable guide, before we descend to the small town of Aguas Calientes.
+Here you will have time to relax: the local natural hot springs are an excellent option, or you may simply opt to stroll around the town and enjoy watching life go on around you.

-Today you will have a free day to explore the ruins of Machu Picchu independently or do some hiking in the area, before we take the afternoon train back to Cusco, where you will be transferred to your hotel.
+Today you will have a free day to relax or to do some hiking in the area before we take the train back to Cusco, where you will be transferred to your hotel.